axew3/phpBB-image-attachments-rotation/README.md

 If updating, disable the old version and delete data into ACP Extensions Manager

-Remove the folder imageattachrotation into
+Remove the folder imageattachrotation (or whatever it was nemed before) into

     /ext/w3all/